criteo/vertica-hyperloglog/README.md

 ## Vertica's native implementation

-HP's Vertica boasts a HyperLogLog implementantion described in [6] and [7].
+HP's Vertica boasts a HyperLogLog implementation described in [6] and [7].
 In order to estimate its performance we ran a couple of benchmarks. **TODO: describe the benchmarks**.

 Using Vertica's own implementation turned out to be not acceptable for us for three of reasons.
 1. It does not allow creating synopses outside of Vertica.
 Our goal is to be able to run the first step (synopsis creation) in Hadoop, while there is no obvious way how this could be achieved.
 2. Basic benchmarking job we did proved its performance to be disappointing.
-3. Vertica's implentation does not allow any elasticity in terms of precision or bucket compression used.
+3. Vertica's implementation does not allow any elasticity in terms of precision or bucket compression used.
 As a consequence, the synopsis has constant size of 49154 bytes, which is equivalent to 16 bits of precision with a 2-byte header.
 In our opinion this precision is an overkill in many applications.
 Further in this readme we show that we are able to achieve better accuracy than the native implementation with as little as 1/5 of required storage.

-## Modification's to the orignal HLL algorithm
+## Modification's to the original HLL algorithm

 As pointed out in [5] HyperLogLog has a large error for small cardinalities.
 For example, when number of buckets is equal to 16384 (i.e. precision is 14 bits), the algorithm will yield an estimate of ~11000 for **no elements**, i.e. when all the buckets are equal to zero.
 In other words, the smallest possible estimate given by the algorithm is 11k.